themanyone/crap/README.md

 ```

 **`while mylabel in array[[start][:end]]`** *Exactly* like `for mylabel
-in array` but will bail out at the first sign of `NULL` elements.
-A
+in array` but will bail out at the first sign of zero `NULL` elements.
-plain `while(*data)` statement is sufficient to loop through
+(Use the `for` to loop to loop through those.)
+A plain `while(*data)`
-`NULL`-terminated arrays.
-But this extension inherits the safer end
+statement is sufficient to step through `NULL`-terminated arrays.
+But
-limits, indexing, and slight speed penalty, of the above `for` loop.
+this extension inherits the safer end limits, indexing, and slight speed
-Again, a non-negative `[:end]` is necessary for dynamic arrays to
+penalty, of the above `for` loop.
+Again, a non-negative `[:end]` is
-prevent out of bounds conditions.
+necessary for dynamic arrays to prevent out of bounds conditions.

 **`array[[start]:[end]]`** Using `somevar = array[start:end]` drops in a
 [non-standard GNU